Noom_Studio / stock.adobe.com

 Then there’s the matter of plugins and themes.
 54% of all WordPress vulnerabilities can be traced back to plugins and 14% to themes.
 Unless there is a serious security issue detected within one of these, WordPress will not force an automatic update for all users.
 They’ll instead rely on developers to create a patch and send out an update notification.

-There are a couple ways you can do this: through automation or through manual updates.
+There are a couple of ways you can do this: through automation or manual updates.
 The following checklist will cover both methods.

 How to Update WordPress with Automation